 In comparison, an OVP only works in one segment of the online business world: video.
 This means that all the employees, and especially the customer support team, will be knowledgable about video and the specific technologies at hand.

-On top of this, the help-desk documentation provided by an OVP are more likely to be focused around the specific problems you may be having.
+On top of this, the help-desk documentation provided by an OVP is more likely to be focused around the specific problems you may be having.
 This will reduce the time it takes to identify and fix any technical problems that arise.
-Some OVPs like DaCast are able to offer 24/7 customer support.
+Some OVPs like Dacast are able to offer 24/7 customer support.